msmith150/Water-Conflict-Analysis/README.md

 2. What are the geographical patterns of conflict relative to water scarcity?
 (Jason Britton)
 3. Are certain types of conflicts more likely to occur in water-scarce regions?
 (Jason Britton)
 5. Are there other factors that affect the frequency of armed conflicts in water scarce areas?
-   A. Environmental Factors (Matthew Smith)
+  - Environmental Factors (Matthew Smith)
     * Global GDP
     * Global CO2 Emissions
-   B. Socio-political factors (Chris Kellam)
+  - Socio-political factors (Chris Kellam)
     * Per-capita income
     * Degree of political freedom
-   C. Geographical (Molly Fox)
+  - Geographical (Molly Fox)
     * Change in Surface Temperature
     * Precipitation
     * Freshwater Per Capita

 ## Data Sources
 * Bureau of Reclamation: Global Water